 Skeletal muscle cells are voluntary cells, meaning that one can make a muscle cell move in response to a voluntary command initiated within the central nervous system.
 The peripheral nerves that influence the function of skeletal muscle cells are referred to as motor neurons, specifically somatic alpha (α) and gamma (γ) motor neurons.
 Alpha motor neurons are the principal motor neurons controlling skeletal muscle (extrfusal muscle fibers) contraction while gamma motor neurons control the contraction of intrafusal skeletal muscle fibers (muscle fibers of specialized sensory organs).
 Cardiac and smooth muslce cells are involuntary, meaning that one cannot command these cells to exert an activity.
 The motor neurons that innervate cardiac and smooth muscle cells are sympathetic and parasympathetic motor neurons of the autonomic nervous system.
 For more details on the various nerve cell types go to the Biochemistry of Nerve Transmission page.

-The terminal boutons of the motor neurons reside within depressions formed in the skeletal muscle plasma membrane (sarcolema).
+The terminal buttons (end bulbs) of the motor neurons reside within depressions formed in the skeletal muscle plasma membrane (sarcolema).
 At these locations the skeletal muscle membrane is thickened and is referred to as the motor end plate.
-The space between the terminal boutons and the motor end plate is similar to the synaptic cleft that exists where the pre-synaptic and post-synaptic membranes of neurons are in close proximity.
+The space between the terminal buttons (end bulbs) and the motor end plate is similar to the synaptic cleft that exists where the pre-synaptic and post-synaptic membranes of neurons are in close proximity.
 The particular neurotransmitter in use at the neuromuscular junction is acetylcholine, ACh.
-When an action potential reaches the pre-synaptic membrane of a motor neuron the permeability of the membrane changes.
+When an action potential reaches the pre-synaptic membrane of a motor neuron the permeability (membrane potential) of the membrane changes.
 This change in membrane potential activates specific voltage-gated Ca2+ channels.
-The resultant influx of Ca2+ ion into the nerve endings triggering exocytosis of ACh-containing vesicles.
+The resultant influx of Ca2+ ion into the nerve endings triggers exocytosis of ACh-containing vesicles.
 The released ACh then binds to nicotinic ACh receptors (nAChR) that are concentrated in the motor end plate membrane.
 Once released from the motor neuron, the level of active ACh is controlled by its catabolism through the action of acetylcholinesterase.
 As discussed in the Biochemistry of Nerve Transmission page, nAChR are members of the ionotropic receptor superfamily (ion channel receptors).
-Activation of nicotinic ACh receptors in the motor end plate results in an increase in Na+ and K+ conductance.
+Activation of nicotinic ACh receptors in the motor end plate results in an increase in Na+ and K+ conductance through the nAChR channel.
 The resulting influx of Na+ into the skeletal muscle cell produces a depolarizing potential.
 As a result of this depolarization, action potentials are conducted in both directions, away from the motor end plate, along the muscle fiber.
 These action potentials are the result of the initial membrane depolarization and propagated across the surface membrane (sarcolema: muscle cell plasma membrane) via the opening of voltage-gated Na+ channels.
 The action potential is then propagated down the T-tubule system which directly interacts with the sarcoplasmic reticulum, SR (muscle cell endoplasmic reticulum, ER).
 The action potential results in the opening of voltage-gated Ca2+ channels in the sacrolema of the T-tubules allowing Ca2+ influx.
 These T-tubule Ca2+ channels are also known as dihydropyridine receptors (DHPR) due to the fact that they were identified through inhibition by dihydropyridine.
 The incoming calcium then binds to ligand-gated Ca2+ channels in the SR membrane activating this membrane.
 Activation of the SR membrane leads to the release, into the sarcoplasm (cytoplasm of muscle cells), of stored Ca2+ through the opening of Ca2+ release channels.
 The SR calcium release channels are ligand-gated ion channels where Ca2+ ion is the ligand.
 The calcium release channels are also known as the ryanodine receptor (RYR) due to the fact that they were originally identified by their high affinity for the plant alkaloid ryanodine.
 The end result of the ACh-initiated propagating action potential is muscle contraction.

 A particularly devastating disease that results from defects in the overall processes of neuromuscular nerve transmission is myasthenia gravis, MG.
 MG is a very serious disorder that is often times fatal.
 The characteristic features of the disease are weakened skeletal muscles that tire with very little exertion.
 MG is an auto-immune disease associated with antibodies to the nAChR of the neuromuscular junction.
 Binding of the antibodies to the receptor results in receptor destruction as well as receptor cross-linking.
 In most patients with MG there is a 70%–90% reduction in motor end plate nicotinic receptor number.
 Two major forms of MG exist, one in which the extraocular muscles are the ones primarily affected and in the other form there is a generalized skeletal muscle involvement.
 In the latter form of MG, the muscles of the diaphragm become affected resulting in respiratory failure which contributes to the mortality of MG.
 Treatment of MG involves numerous approaches including the use of acetylcholinesterase inhibitors.
 The use of these types of drugs allows for enhanced levels of ACh at the motor end plate during repeated muscle stimulation.

 Although cardiac muscle cells (also called cardiac myocytes or cardiomyocytes) are striated like skeletal muscle cells and utilize the same biochemical mechanics for contraction, the physiological characteristics and the electrochemical activation processes of cardiomyocytes are quite distinct.
-One significant difference between these two striated muscle types is that cardiac muscle cells do not require innervation to be activated to contract even though the heart is innervatred by both the sympathetic and parasympathetic nervous systems.
+One significant difference between these two striated muscle types is that cardiac muscle cells do not require innervation to be activated to contract even though the heart is innervated by both the sympathetic and parasympathetic nervous systems.
 In contrast to initiating contractile activity the autonomic nervous system serves to modulate, not initiate, cardiac contractile activity.
 In contrast to skeletal muscle cells within a muscle fiber, all cardiomyocytes are electrically coupled and therefore contract simultaneously.
 The electrical communication between cardiomyocytes occurs through gap junctions at points on the cells referred to as nexi.
 The major gap junction protein in cardiac myocytes is encoded by the GJA1 gene (gap junction alpha 1; also known as alpha 1 connexin and designated CX43).
 The initiation of an action potential in one cardiomyocyte is rapidly propagated via the nexi to all cells of the heart.
 This connectivity effectively serves to allow the heart muscle to act as one large cell.
 However, the potential downside to this interconnectivity across the entire heart is that the abnormal (pathophysiological) activation of one or more cardiomyocytes can inadvertently activate the heart as a whole.